Officialkamogelo/restaurant-website/README.md

 # restaurant-website
-Creating a personal portfolio using
+Creating a restaurant website using
 HTML CSS